 We tracked the prices of several big PS4 and Xbox One games from Q4 2014 through the end of February, with one question in mind: When should you buy?
 Check out the chart below, then read on for our full analysis.

 Black Friday is Only Your First Chance to Score

 Overwhelmingly, the majority of titles we tracked saw massive price drops during the Black Friday season.
 For instance, Alien: Isolation dropped from $60 to its all-time low price of $30 on November 27, or Thanksgiving 2014.

 However, that was only your first opportunity to score this game at that price.
 Xbox LIVE members had another shot at this 50% discount on December 23.
 Alternatively, Far Cry 4 has seen several lows in the $26 to $30 range since its initial price drop on December 3, a week after Black Friday.

-The games most likely to see the biggest drops on Black Friday were the "older" titles.
+The video games most likely to see the biggest drops on Black Friday were the "older" titles.
 Shadow of Mordor and Alien: Isolation had been out for nearly two full months by the time Black Friday rolled around, so they saw dramatic discounts.
 Even Just Dance 2015, which was released in mid-October, was reduced to half price during the shopping holiday.
 Games released in November saw more modest discounts around Black Friday; for example, Dragon Age: Inquisition only received a $10 cut.

 Games released in November are much more likely to see their first serious discounts in December, just in time for the holiday rush.
 Once the New Year rolls around, all bets are off.
 While prices will always fluctuate, almost every game we tracked hit $30 (or less) at least once in January or February.